 Lesbian, Gay, Bisexual, Transgender Committee (ad hoc): The purpose of establishing this committee was to begin to encourage research on LGBT issues and promote LGBT voice within SIOP.
 The LGBT committee has a Working Mission Statement, which is To increase favorable attitudes and awareness of LGBT issues within SIOP, to encourage research on LGBT issues, and to promote LGBT voice and support.

-Strategic Planning and Policy Committee (ad hoc): The committee consists of the various invited members.
+Support, Planning and Research Committee (SPARC) (ad hoc): The committee consists of the various invited members.
 The committee’s purpose is to delve into the details of policies that effect the Society and provide reports and/or recommendations to the Executive Board.

 So how do you serve on a committee?